Trudeau government panders to fears of an invasion of refugees

 For their part, New Democrats also hammered the PM on SNC-Lavalin, but were less interested in goading the PM than pushing their own proposal for a full public inquiry.

 NDPers also expressed well-rehearsed outrage at the fact that the environment minister has just very publicly given the highly profitable Loblaw's corporation a cheque for 12 million dollars in order to buy more energy efficient refrigerators for its grocery stores.
-That money, part of a fund earmarked to help Canada reduce its greenhouse gas emissions, should, NDPers suggested, go to small businesses people who might really need it, not the multi-billionaire Weston family.
+That money, part of a fund earmarked to help Canada reduce its greenhouse gas emissions, should, NDPers suggested, go to small business people who might really need it, not the multi-billionaire Weston family.

 There was not a single question from anyone in the House about the just-announced change in refugee policy, a change which could have a devastating effect on thousands of vulnerable people.
 For some asylum seekers, it could, in fact, have life and death impact.